rubymonsters/ruby-for-beginners/20_blocks.md

 p [1, 2, 3, 4, 5].select { |number| number.odd? }
 ```

+In this case, the method `select` uses the block in a different way: as a
+filter, or criterion, to select values out of the array, and then return a new
+array with the selected values.

-Let's walk through this step by step:
+Let's walk through this step by step, under the microscope:

 * We create an array `[1, 2, 3, 4, 5]`.
 * We then call the method `select` on it, and pass our block.